The Incredible Mr. Limpet: Home media

 The Incredible Mr. Limpet was released by Warner Home Video on VHS in 1990.
 On December 3, 1994, the film was reissued on VHS.
 On October 1, 2002, it was released on DVD.
-On August 7, 2012, Warner Home Video released the film in high definition on Blu-ray Disc and reissued the DVD on March 24, 2020 through the Warner Archive Collection.
+On August 7, 2012, Warner Home Video released the film in high definition on Blu-ray Disc and reissued the DVD on March 24, 2020, through the Warner Archive Collection.

 Proposed live-action remake

 The project entered development in 1996 when Steve Rudnick and Leo Benvenuti were hired as writers for a remake of The Incredible Mr. Limpet.
 By 1997, Jim Carrey entered negotiations to star in the title role, and was confirmed in February 1998 with Steve Oedekerk hired as the writer and director.
 Knotts was aware of plans for the remake, which he wrote about in his autobiography, and offered his support.
 Roughly $10 million was spent on animation tests to digitally map Carrey's motion-captured human face onto a fish's body, which produced disastrous results.
 By March 1999, Oedekerk left the project following creative differences, while Carrey followed suit in July.
 In April 2000, Warner Bros. hired Beavis and Butt-Head and King of the Hill creator Mike Judge as director and co-writer, with Robin Williams, Chris Rock, Mike Myers, and Adam Sandler in consideration for the lead role.
-Filming was set to begin early 2001.
+Filming was set to begin early 2001, but the project did not materialize for undisclosed reasons.

 In June 2009, it was announced that Enchanted director Kevin Lima was attached to direct.
 In 2010, it was reported that Zach Galifianakis was in talks for the lead role.
 In March 2011, Richard Linklater entered negotiations to helm the project, and was announced as the director in January 2014.
 That same month, Femke Wolting and Tommy Pallotta had begun working on the design and animation on the project while Galifianakis would reportedly play the lead character.
 On July 8, 2014, it was announced that Jon Hamm, Danny McBride, Sarah Silverman, Kevin Hart, Josh Gad, Keegan-Michael Key, and Jordan Peele had entered talks for various roles in the film.
 On August 4, Linklater left the project to concentrate on his next film That's What I'm Talking About (released in 2016 as Everybody Wants Some!!).
-As of 2022, the proposed remake is still in development limbo.